Abhiprameesh/Toxic-Comment-Detector/README.md

 ## Troubleshooting
 - Missing `train.csv`:
   - Place the file in the repo root; ensure required columns are present.
+You can install that from https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data
 - NLTK lookup/download errors:
   - Ensure internet access for first run; Streamlit will download needed corpora.
 - Out‑of‑memory or slow training: